How to Ship Frozen Products

 The PopupLiner Box Liner is ideal for shipping ice cream

-1. Firstly, your insulated container should be lined with an insulated box liner, used as the foundation for building out the rest of your package.
+After you’ve vacuum sealed or wrapped your product, get or construct your insulated container.
+We suggest using one of our PopupLiner insulated box liners as the foundation for building out the rest of your package.

 (Note: We advise against shipping with molded containers for either bulk or individual shipping orders.
 Not only are they less effective than PopupLiner insulated box liners, they are also bulky and contribute to greater landfill volume if they are not recycled)

-4. Minimize any empty air space where possible by using filling materials, such as foil insulation rolls.
-Extra air inside the package allows circulation of diffused heat, leading to suboptimal thermal performance.
+Minimize any empty air space where possible by using filling materials, such as foil insulation rolls.
+If you’re using pellets of dry ice you can pack them into air gaps to fill in the space and optimize the pack out.
+Extra air inside the package allows accelerated circulation of diffused heat, leading to suboptimal thermal performance.

-5. Close the insulated box container, but do not seal it off completely.
+Close the insulated box container, but do not attempt to completely seal the box off from the outside air.
 It is important to ensure that a small amount of the sublimated gas is able to vent through your insulated container.
 Venting is necessary to prevent a dangerous build-up of pressure.
+Our PopupLiner is designed to gradually off-gas the CO2, increasing the dry ice’s cooling performance and avoiding gas build up.

 Meat shipping requires effective thermal control during transit to protect it against odors, off-flavors, and spoilage.